Kertha Gosa Pavilion: Social hierarchy

-In the paintings, social standing is portrayed by the hierarchical position of the characters, the size of their body, the side on which they are placed (left or right of the scene).
+In the paintings, social standing is portrayed by the hierarchical position of the characters, the size of their body, and the side on which they are placed (left or right of the scene).
 Siwa, Heaven's most prominent god, is shown as larger and more intimidating than any other god.
 Similarly, Bhima dominates the other humans in the story.
 Bhima's servants Twalen and Mredah usually appear side by side, with Mredah, Twalen's son, placed a little below his father.

 Age and social class also play a role in the placement of the five Pandawa brothers.
 Bhima's power is strictly physical, so his body must be unhindered and ready for battle.
 Bhima wears a black-and-white-checked sarong that, in Bali, is believed to have magic protective qualities.
 In Heaven, battle scenes are not bloody, and Bhima is usually in the center of the war panels.
 His body is much smaller than in hell, showing his diminished importance in comparison to the gods.

-The Bhima Swarga painting is a moral epic, depicting wisdom and perseverance, and the ultimate victory virtue over vice.
+The Bhima Swarga painting is a moral epic, depicting wisdom and perseverance, and the ultimate victory of virtue over vice.
 It is said, “He who with fervid devotion listens to a recitation of the Mahabharata attains to high success in consequence of the merit that becomes his through understanding even a very small portion thereof.
 All the sins of that man who recites or listens to this history with devotion are washed off.”

-Construction works

-Dewa Agung Gusti Sideman, patron of the arts, supervised the design and construction of his palace in Klungkung - an example of Hindu-Balinese architecture.
-Kertha Gosa is in the shape of a mandala, a Buddhist-influenced dome-shaped mountain.
-Kertha Gosa's first major function was as a court of law and justice.
-The pavilion was the meeting place for the raja (Hindu prince) and Brahman judges (Kerthas) to discuss issues of law and human affairs.
-It is not known whether the Bhima Swarga was painted at the time Kertha Gosa was built.
-The earliest, and only, record of paintings at Kertha Gosa dates from 1842 and is written in a lontar book (a book that holds prayers, history of Bali, and epics).
-Also it is not known whether the paintings were a permanent feature of the pavilion or if they were a temporary decoration for a celebration.

-Dewa Agung Gusta Sideman ruled until 1775.
-He was succeeded by his son, then by his grandson, and his line of descendants continued to reign until the beginning of the 20th century.
-In 1908, the Dutch attacked Klungkung; it was the last Balinese kingdom to fall.
-In 1909, Kertha Gosa became the official court of Justice for the region of Klungkung.